husseyexplores/xfetch-hook/README.md

 </script>
 ```

-**Fetch Middleware**
+### Fetch Middleware
 Once the hook is initialized, `onRequest` function will be exposed on the interface.
-It expects a middleware function which is called before any fetch request is called.
+It expects a middleware function which is called before any fetch request is made, giving you a chance to listen or intercept it.

 ```js
 async function middleware({ request, url, headers }) {